 This scholarship is awarded to students who are currently employed for at least 1yr and working for government or non-profit organization.

-The grant is available for associates who want to pursue Walmart’s Lifelong Learning Program through American Public University (APU).
+The scholarship is available for associates who want to pursue Walmart’s Lifelong Learning Program through American Public University (APU).
 The total funding offered is $3000.

 This funding is available for women who want to re-enter the workforce.
 Applicable only for bachelor degree holders, there are total 47 grants ranging from $2000- $!
 2,000.